jbgreenh/pmp-analytics/README.md

 ## exclude_ndcs

-this script updates `data/excluded_ndcs.csv` and prints the new opiate antagonist ndcs to exclude in AWARxE.
+this script updates `excluded_ndcs` on the google drive and prints the new opiate antagonist ndcs to exclude in AWARxE.

 ## mm_phys_audit